 Voice Leveler supports the following sample rates: 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz.

 Supported plug-in hosts

 Please have a look at the Compatible Audio and Video Editors with ERA plugins article to check the compatibility of Voice Leveler with your video/audio editor.

-Warning: Voice Leveler is designed to be used as an audio effect plug-in inside Digital Audio Workstations or Non-Linear Editing systems.
+Warning: Voice Leveler is designed to be used as an audio effect plugin inside Audio Editors or Video Editors.
 Only the plug-in formats listed above are supported.
-ERA Voice Leveler does not operate as a stand-alone application.
+ERA Voice Leveler does not operate as a stand-alone application

-Warning: There are just too many combinations of DAWs and plug-in formats out there, so there’s always something we might have not tested.
-If you don’t see your DAW above, you can always download the free, fully-functional 14-day trial and see if Voice Leveler is supported for yourself.
+Warning: There are just too many combinations of video/audio editors and plug-in formats out there, so there’s always something we might have not tested.
+If you don’t see your editor above, you can always download the free, fully-functional 14-day trial and see if Voice Leveler is supported for yourself.
 If you encounter any problem, contact us and we would be happy to help.

 This is the main control of Voice Leveler.
 Most of the time you don’t have to do anything else.
 Just dial in the amount of processing you want and you’re done!
 The knob values range from 0% to 100% and controls the amount of processing applied to the audio signal.

 Tip: You can double-click on the control to reset it to its default value.

 On the left side, there is the Breath Control toggle button.
 A common problem in voice recordings are the breaths of the speaker between phrases.
 When leveling such an audio case with Voice Leveler, it is expected that some of these unwanted breaths will be increased along with the actual voice.
 To avoid this, just enable Breath Control.
 It won’t take the breaths away, but it won’t process them at all, leading to a smoother and more balanced result.